 Formal documentation at every stage helps your team twofold.
 First, it keeps your ethics investigation on track and ensures everyone is on the same page about its status.
 Secondly, you’ll have proof of who did what, when, and why.
 This can help your case if an employee ever challenges your decision in court.

 While investigating an ethics incident, protecting whistleblowers and anyone else who cooperates with the investigation is just as important as the investigation itself.

 In interviews with both the accused and the reporter, highlight the company’s retaliation policy.
 Explain that you don’t tolerate retaliation of any kind, as well as the consequences of violating this policy.
 Tell the whistleblower where and how they can get help if they think they’re facing retaliation and have questions about their rights.

 Corporate Compliance explains that any allegations of retaliation stemming from an existing investigation should be treated as an additional report of possible misconduct and reported and investigated accordingly.

 You may be tempted to follow the exact same investigation routine every time.
-Send the same emails, ask the same introductory questions and use the same techniques.
+Send the same emails, ask the same introductory questions, and use the same techniques.

 In some circumstances, for example, it may be best to conduct interviews without a warning.
 Now, this isn’t a move you’d typically make, but if you’re concerned a witness may destroy evidence otherwise, it might be the right one.
 Or, a witness might mention someone involved in the incident who you hadn’t thought to add to your interview plan.